Kenshiro-28/MAGI/README.md

 *System requirements:*

-CPU-only: 64GB of system RAM (due to float32 usage instead of float16).
+CPU-only: 32GB of system RAM.

 GPU: NVIDIA GPU with at least 8GB VRAM.
 Aim for a combined RAM + VRAM of at least 32GB.